Auchkey/Website/README.md

 Inside is a main index page containing an image and a video, along with some text.
 There is also a page containing the literature review I produced right at the start of my first year.
 Finally, you can find the discovery log containing some notes on what I learned during the unit.

-The website uses CSS for presentation and a small javascript script for navigation bar functionality.
+The website uses CSS for presentation and a small javascript file for navigation bar functionality.